IV Conscious Sedation Dentistry FAQs

 IV Conscious Sedation vs General Anesthesia

 With IV sedation you are awake during your dental treatment but will feel no pain.
 During general anesthesia, you are completely asleep and cannot be aroused – not even by painful stimulation.
 Plus, general anesthesia requires additional support for breathing and can alter heart rate and other life-support functions which means an anesthesiologist is required to monitor all vital signs including blood pressure, heart rate, and pulse.

 IV sedation puts you in a much safer and more comfortable “semi-awake” state of reduced anxiety.
-After the procedure you will most likely have little or no memory of the treatment because of the amnesic affect of the medications used to provide the sedation.
+After the procedure, you will most likely have little or no memory of the treatment because of the amnesic effect of the medications used to provide the sedation.
 While under sedation you are able to respond to verbal commands or to a light physical touch.
 With IV conscious sedation you need no medical assistance to maintain adequate breathing and heart function.

 Can Any Dentist Perform Sedation?

 While most dentists can administer minimal sedation such as nitrous oxide or oral sedation, only a small percentage of dentists can offer more complex techniques such as IV conscious sedation.
 Some dentists use a dentist anesthesiologist who is specially trained to give all levels of sedation and anesthesia to both children and adults.
 At Smiles @ Southcenter, Dr. Miller is licensed to perform IV conscious sedation dentistry.
 In fact, he was the first general dentist in the state of Washington to become licensed in IV sedation dentistry.

 A dentist who is IV certified and licensed to administer IV sedation has received additional specialty training and has been legally certified by the state’s Board of Dental Examiners to deliver medical drugs that alter a patient’s consciousness for a comfortable, pain-free treatment.